 In this competitive age, parents are often concerned about whether their child is intelligent enough and wonder if they can do anything to help their child’s intelligence develop.
 It is believed that the right amount of stimulation at an early age considerably enhances a child’s mental capabilities.
 The first few years are thus the prime time to focus on a child’s intellectual development.
 Here are some practical tips which aim to help you raise your child to be intelligent.

 Video: 10 Secrets to Raise A Smart and Intelligent Baby

 12 Effective Ways to Raise a Smart and Intelligent Baby

 1. Indulge in Baby Talk

-Communication is a key skill that is essential to enhancing the intelligence of a child.
-It also allows your child to bond better with you and develop self-esteem and confidence.
+Communication is a key skill that is essential in enhancing the intelligence of a child.
+It allows your child to bond with you and develops self-esteem and confidence.
 Encourage your child to improve his communication skills by involving him in verbal activities.
-Talk to your baby about what you are doing, how the day went, or anything else you want to.
-Include descriptive language, and he will tend to use it in his own conversations.
+Talk to your baby about what you are doing, how your day went, or anything else.
+Include descriptive language, and he will learn to use it in his own conversations.
 Strong language skills are always associated with higher intelligence.
 So, give your child the benefit of this skill.

 2. Be Openly Affectionate